Learning to Homestead, pt 1 - The New Food Supply Chain

 Along with cooking and baking, it’s time to gain some of the old-world skills our grandparents and great-grandparents lived by.
 If you get your homestead garden to produce enough food to feed your family for a year, you better know how to preserve it for those long winter months.

 This one is essential to be sure.
 Not only for fruits and vegetables but for meats, soups and stews, sauces, pickles, and even water.
-Fun fact, bottled water has a shelf life, properly canned water does not.
+Fun fact, bottled water has a shelf life, but properly canned water does not.
 Canning is hands down one of the best ways to preserve foods and give them a stable shelf life.
-Not only that, if you make a large pot of homemade soup or stew and can it, when you have one of those too tired to cook days, you won’t have to find a store to sell you an easy meal.
+Not only that, if you make a large pot of homemade soup or stew and can it when you have one of those too tired to cook days, you won’t have to find a store to sell you an easy meal.
 Just go to the pantry and grab one.

 One might think that freezing is a no-brainer.
 Put it in the freezer.
 But, with fresh fruits and vegetables, there is often more to it than that.
 Certain vegetables such as broccoli, leafy greens, string beans, okra, and asparagus require blanching before freezing.
 Fruits store best if you freeze them flat and well-spaced on a cookie sheet before bagging or packing.